JacobFV/old-jacobfv.github.io/_posts/2021-10-19-computatrum.md

 ### `computatrum-environment-py`
 Server running on the machine that the computatrum interacts with.
 Uses VNC internally to transmit video `video:computer` and mouse and key `motor:computer` events. `touch:computer` represents the state of the OS, CPU processor cores, GPU, memory, and disk.

-Sends to computatrum-py:
+Sends signals to the controller:
-- `text:from_children`: Any text recieved from UDP TEXT_TO_PARENT_PORT.
+- `text:from_children`: Any text recieved from UDP TEXT_BOTTOM_UP_PORT.
 - `video:from_computer`: Video from the Xorg display (via VNC)
-- `audio:from_computer`: OS Internal audio
+- `audio:from_computer`: OS internal audio
-- `touch:computer`: representation of the state of the OS and hardware including information on the CPU, GPU, memory, disk, peripherals, power, key events and mouse position and events.
+- `touch:environment_computer`: Representation of the state of the environment OS and hardware including information on the CPU, GPU, memory, disk, peripherals, power, key events and mouse position and events.

-Recieves from computatrum-py:
+Recieves signals from the controller:
-- `reward:to_children`: Reward signal to be broadcast on UDP REWARD_TO_CHILDREN_PORT.
+- `reward:to_children`: Reward signal to be broadcast on UDP REWARD_TOP_DOWN_PORT.
-- `text:to_children`: Text to be broadcast on UDP TEXT_TO_CHILDREN_PORT.
+- `text:to_children`: Text to be broadcast on UDP TEXT_TOP_DOWN_PORT.
-- `video:to_computer`: Video to stream to virtual webcam
+- `video:to_computer`: Video to stream to a virtual webcam
-- `audio:to_computer`: Audio to stream to virtual microphone
+- `audio:to_computer`: Audio to stream to a virtual microphone
 - `motor:computer`: Mouse and keyboard events to perform in the OS environment (via VNC)

 ### `computatrum-py`
 Python library that binds the controller and the environment together into an autonomous system.
 Also manages saving weights, zookeeping interface logic, and provides a CLI.
-Server-agnostic (HTTP API vs. managed controller makes no difference).
+- Server-agnostic (HTTP API vs. managed controller makes no difference).
+- Saves recurrent state, activation, and weights to disk at programmed intervals.

+Sends signals to the controller:
+- `reward:from_parent`: Any reward signals recieved from UDP REWARD_TOP_DOWN_PORT.
+- `text:from_parent`: Any text recieved from UDP TEXT_TOP_DOWN_PORT.
+- `video:from_parent`: Video from a webcam on the computatrum host OS
+- `audio:from_parent`: Audio from a webcam on the computatrum host OS
+- `touch:controller_computer`: Representation of the state of the controller OS and hardware including information on the CPU, GPU, memory, disk, peripherals, power, key events and mouse position and events.

+Recieves signals from the controller:
+- `text:to_parent`: Text to be broadcast on UDP TEXT_BOTTOM_UP_PORT.
+- `video:to_computer`: Video to stream to a virtual webcam
+- `audio:to_computer`: Audio to stream to a virtual microphone

+UDP port numbers for reward and text can be changed during execution if computatatrum should not share the same communication channel or reward.
+Here's a diagram showing the overall signal propagation architecture:
+{% mermaid %}
+graph TD;
+node  [label="computatrum-py environment"];
+    (webcam)-modality:name->computatrum-py;
+    A-->C;
+    B-->D;
+    C-->D;
+{% endmermaid %}

-### computatrum.io
+## computatrum.io
 - Introduces humans to this system: general public, addresses AI-safety misconceptions, how to use Computatrum
 - Facilitates research and development: tutorials, documentation, code, and weights
 - Provides fully managed / serverless controller API / environment hosting.
 For the controller API, users can have the recurrent state stored on the cloud.
 For fully managed computatra, permissions to read/write information via Zookeeper may be federated.
 - Provides a home for the base Computatrum family and web view-only Zookeeper dashboard on these computatra.
 The community can also vote to shutdown individual public computatra.

-### Computatrum Zookeeper
+## Computatrum Zookeeper
 - React /native app: mobile, web, desktop
 - Users launch, pause, hibernate, and shutdown computatra
 - Connects to remote computatra (such as personal on computatrum.io).
 On desktop, can also manage local computatra.
 All `computatrum-py` instances (and encapsulating servers) conform to a common interface that zookeeper can use.